-Client: Dr Sameer Mathur

-Advisor: Professor Willis Tompkins

-Team: Tim Lieb tlieb@wisc.edu (Team Leader)

-Luke Le Clair lleclair@wisc.edu (Communicator)

-Luke DeZellar Idezellar@wisc.edu (BSAC) Ryan Opansky opansky@wisc.edu (BWIG) Roberto Romero rromero4@wisc.edu (BPAG)
+Client: Dr Sameer Mathur Advisor: Dr Chris Brace Team: Tim Lieb tlieb@wisc.edu (Team Leader/ Communicator) Luke DeZellar ldezellar@wisc.edu (BSAC) Kelsey Linsmeier klinsmeier@wisc.edu (BWIG/ BPAG) Date: Friday, February 3rd

 Function:

 The function of our product will be to continuously monitor asthma patients.
 In severe asthma patients (the top 10%), the asthma symptoms are often more frequent and more extreme.
 This small group accounts for a large portion of health-care costs, hospital admissions, doctor visits (both scheduled and unscheduled), and emergency services.
 In addition, the frequent symptoms and long recovery times can lead to a "chronic wound" with the ongoing epithelial tissue damage and repair.
 Oftentimes, patients who undergo asthma exacerbations do not notice the symptoms for up to two days after they have started.
 The goal of our project is to detect the onset of an asthma exacerbation earlier in order to try and prevent the asthma attack rather than just treat it.
 Our product will be able to detect changes in lung sounds and alert the patient to start their asthma action plan (AAP).
 We will make our own electronic stethoscope using a stethoscope head along with an audio microphone to listen to the lung sounds.
 The three main symptoms we will try to detect are coughing, wheezing, and respiratory rate.